 Weiland uses the highest quality wood species available on the market, enabling our clients to match any custom wood cabinetry.
 Mahogany, douglas fir, walnut, cherry, alder and many other wood types are often used.
 For special projects, customers can also choose any available wood species.

 Choose from our selection of 50 exterior colors or let us custom match a color for you.
 We’ll match any clad colors of window manufacturers.
 For custom color matching just send us a color sample (some custom or metallic colors may cost more or have longer lead times).

 Options include insulated units with tempered glass and various coatings to optimize energy efficiency including laminated, tinted, and other options.
 Low E3 and other available coatings greatly reduce heat transfer through glass and also help minimize fading of furniture and carpets that can be caused by harmful UV rays.
-Divided lites and lock rails are also available.
+Simulated divided lites and true divided lites are available.
 The choice for no glass is offered if the client chooses to use a unique glass or would like to have the glazing done on-site by others.

 Glass plays an important role in the beauty and performance of a door or window.
 We rigorously inspect our glass to ensure that every piece matches our quality expectations.
 Any glass available up to 1-1/2″ thick can be ordered to match most other glass types available and meet necessary energy requirements.

 Because Weiland systems are used in extreme environments, including harsh desert heat and frigid cold ski resorts, we work with an array of glass suppliers and manufacturers to offer the highest performance glass.